Blinko

 Met a rider from another chapter who wants to grab dinner Thursday?
 Message them directly — no need to track down a phone number scribbled on a napkin.

-Gail coordinates her chapter's annual rally trip for eighteen members — four days, one hotel block, a morning ride every day.
+Picture Gail, coordinating a chapter's annual rally trip for eighteen members (four days, one hotel block, a morning ride every day).

-She used to manage it through a shared spreadsheet nobody checked and a group chat buried under a hundred unrelated messages.
-Now it's four Itineraries in one Collection, shared with her co-organizer, tagged by day.
+Managed the old way, it's a shared spreadsheet nobody checks and a group chat buried under a hundred unrelated messages.
+Managed this way, it's four Itineraries in one Collection, shared with her co-organizer, tagged by day.

-At the rally itself, she met three riders from a chapter two states over.
+Then at the rally she meets three riders from a chapter two states over.
 QR scans, not phone numbers scrawled on a napkin.
-Six months later, those chapters are planning a joint ride for next spring.
+That's the part that outlasts the weekend: the follow is still there months later, which is how a joint ride between two chapters gets to happen at all.

 Bonus Tips